Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/Infernal Influence in Direfosefo.md

 **Clues for the Party to Uncover:**

-- Old records show that **Vaelcor Fane has no true history** before his arrival.
+- Old records show that **Renald Valtorin has no true history** before his arrival.
 - The prison has **an underground section** that isn’t on the official town records.
 - Some merchants whisper that **Marla’s deals always seem too good to be true**.
 - A strange symbol appears **near the lake** on certain nights, hinting at infernal rituals.